ObscuriaLithium/obscurialithium.github.io/_tabs/obscure-tooltips.md

 ## Examples

-To see all features in action, check out the built-in Obscuria Tooltips [resource pack](https://github.com/ObscuriaLithium/obscure-tooltips/tree/master/common/src/main/resources).
+To see all features in action, check out the built-in [Vibrant Tooltips](https://github.com/ObscuriaLithium/obscure-tooltips/tree/master/common/src/main/resources/packs/vibrant_tooltips) resource pack.

 ## Overriding

-If you want to completely disable the built-in tooltips from the mod, you can override the Obscure Tooltips definition files in your resource pack.
-Just follow the standard Minecraft resource override rules and apply the `obscure_tooltips:never` filter.
-This ensures that none of the default styles will ever be applied to any item.
+You can completely disable the built-in styles by turning off the **Vibrant Tooltips** resource pack.
+This lets you create your own styles and definitions on a clean slate, without needing to override the built-in resources.

 ## Hotswap